-At this one day seminar we will explore ideas of the Pacific from "Magellanica" to the present, and reassess the role of maps in understanding - and misunderstanding - its knowledge, peoples and cultures.
+At this one day online seminar we will explore ideas of the Pacific from "Magellanica" to the present, and reassess the role of maps in understanding - and misunderstanding - its knowledge, peoples and cultures.
+With sincere thanks to the National Library of Australia, and The Hakluyt Society (London) for their support for this special event.

 - Robert J King/ Finding the Antipodeans